InterfaceMaven/microsoft-fabric-analytics--Fabric-Lakehouse/docs/setup-guide.md

-Created a new workspace called it Learn_Workspace
+- Created a new workspace called it Learn_Workspace
+- Create a lakehouse  for my  data files called Learn_Lakehouse